olincollege/olincollege.github.io-towerdefensegame/README.md

 Hope you enjoyed learning more about our game!
 The game was created by [Jefferson Wu](https://github.com/JeffersonWu25) , [Sam Wisnoski](https://github.com/swisnoski), and [Minu Rajasinghe](https://github.com/minurajasinghe).

-Much of the inspiration for our game and the graphic elements of the towers and enemies can be attributed the SUPERCELL the creators of Clash of Clans.
+Much of the inspiration for our game and the graphic elements of the towers and enemies can be attributed to SUPERCELL, the creators of Clash of Clans.
 For more information on their game, please visit [supercell.com](https://supercell.com/en/).

+All images were retrieved from the [clash of clans wiki](https://clashofclans.fandom.com/wiki/Clash_of_Clans_Wiki)